siouan/frontend-gradle-plugin/README.md

 ### Run a custom command with `npx`

-The plugin provides the task type `org.siouan.frontendgradleplugin.infrastructure.gradle.RunNpx` that allows creating a custom task to run a NPX command.
-The `script` property must be set with the corresponding [NPX][npx] command.
+The plugin provides the task type `org.siouan.frontendgradleplugin.infrastructure.gradle.RunNpx` that allows creating a custom task to run a npx command.
+The `script` property must be set with the corresponding [npx][npx] command.
 Custom tasks will fail if the `yarnEnabled` property is `true`, to prevent unpredictable behaviours with mixed installation of dependencies.

-The code below shows the configuration required to display NPX version:
+The code below shows the configuration required to display npx version:

 - Groovy syntax: